Dog-Friendly Esperance: Visiting Esperance with a Dog

 Dog-Friendly Accommodation in Esperance

-If you’re camping or caravanning there’s plenty of options in Esperance, with each of the six caravan parks around town being pet-friendly, although some exclude pets during the busy summer and Easter holiday periods, plus some may request a pet bond.
+If you’re camping or caravanning there’s plenty of options in Esperance, with all six caravan parks around town being pet-friendly, although the rules slightly vary from park to park.

-The RAC Esperance Holiday Park is a large, recently renovated park close to the beach on the north side of town.
+One of the best options is the RAC Esperance Holiday Park, a large park close to the beach on the north side of town.
 Pets are allowed on all campsites, with up to two pets allowed, plus in the pet-friendly two bedroom cabins.
 Make sure you include your pets when you make a booking.
 There is also a dog wash onsite – just the thing for after a visit to the dog-friendly beaches!

-Unfortunately, none of the motels located in Esperance are pet-friendly, but there are some pet-friendly holiday rentals around.
+Unfortunately, none of the motels located in Esperance were pet-friendly when I last checked, but there are some pet-friendly holiday rentals around.
 One highly recommend option is JJ’s Holiday Cottages, run by the friendly Jenny, with two cottages that are pet-friendly by prior arrangement.

-Alternatively, also check out Eco Valley Retreat near Pink Lake.
-Make sure you contact the owners first before booking, to go over their conditions.
-However, previous dog owners have loved their stay and I’ve heard reports that they have an enclosure, where you can leave your dogs for the day.
+Alternatively, check out Eco Valley Retreat near Pink Lake.
+This child-friendly property has two self-contained studio units and welcomes socialised dogs.
+I’ve also heard reports that they have an enclosure, where you can leave your dogs for the day.

 Head Next To